 What if I just want to attend without submitting?

 Please note that the format of this conference is atypical in that everyone participating in the conference will have submitted as either a “facilitator” or “participant.”
-As such, there will not be general registration available for attendees who have not submitted a proposal.
+Due to the engaging experience we hope to create at Decipher, there will not be general registration available for attendees who have not submitted a proposal.

 Yes, you will need to submit a proposal in addition to completing our scholarship application process.
 Please see this post for more information and a link to the Call for Participation, which contains the application details.